malcolmlewis/RPi-Monitor-config-data/README.md

 ### Daemon manual configuration for shellinabox (/etc/rpimonitor/daemon.conf)

 1. You need to configure shellinabox and add hostname/ip address at daemon.shellinabox=https://

-2. Since it's a self signed certificate you will need to add an exception in your web browser of choice, for example in Firefox: Preferences -> Advanced -> View Certificates and Add Exception button and enter the Url.
+2. Since it's a self signed certificate you will need to add an exception in your web browser of choice, for example in Firefox: Preferences -> Advanced -> View Certificates and Add Exception button and enter the Url (https://(fqdn or ip address):4200/).

-3. If running SuSEfirewall2 the shellinabox package includes a service definition file to the open the default port 4200.
-Access via YaST Security and Users, then under allowed services select from the dropdown list and save.
+3. If running a firewall the port needs to be open (default: 4200) for remote access.

-### Daily systemd timer for packages, patterns and patches installed and if updates are available.
+### Daily systemd timer for packages, patterns, patches installed and if updates are available.

-1. The script rpimonitor (/usr/share/rpimonitor/scripts/rpimonitor) and associated systemd timer and service has been added to run a daily check of installed files via zypper.
-If the magnifier glass is visible in the webpage output, check this to show @System packages installed.
+1. The script /usr/share/rpimonitor/scripts/rpimonitor-zypper.sh and associated systemd timer and service has been added to run a daily check of installed files via zypper.

 2. The script /usr/share/rpimonitor/scripts/check_zypper.pl from the nagios zypper plugin package has been added to check if updates available.
 See https://en.opensuse.org/Nagios-plugins-zypper